All Episodes

 You might even say it's the capital of the world.

-And we still have people without power after a week.
+And we still have people without power after a week in the United States of America in our national capital.

-We've a different day.
+We've got, I mean, it's a different day.

 We can't restore power in over a week in the area surrounding the nation's capital.

-We Americans can't get that done somehow.
+We, Americans, can't get that done somehow.

 Got to be a union involved.